BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Converted to a nicer method of unlocking early-game weapon/item parts which should play more nicely with custom items (taken from BL2 Early Bloomer)
  * Improved chances of dart/spiker spawns, since UCP4.1 gave them some reasonable buffs.
-   Still a bit less likely than gemstone pistols, though, if you have gemstones added to the E-Tech pools.
+   Still a bit less likely than gemstone pistols, though
  * Reduced drop chances of Treants dropping the Bee, and of the Skeleton Kings dropping the Emperor (so long as UCP is active, in the latter case)
  * Resolved conflicts with UCP: